Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 Issues & Planned Enhancements
 =============================

 The coverage of the Gammu APIs could be increased (not specifically tricky, just time-consuming).

+Notably:

+- a check whether phone needs to enter some PIN could be added
+- a support to accept/deny the receiving of SMS could be done based on the SMSC and/or mobile number of the sender
+- auto-hang up should a call be made to the 3G device (rather than letting the caller leave a message in the voice mail, if any)
-For example, delivery reports could be requested and checked.
+- SMS delivery reports could be requested and checked.